nygeog/beh_public/meetings/readme.md

 1. Shipped Sean the playgrounds by ZIP.
 2. Finished Pollen Sites geoprocessing for NAAS.
 Next up is the grid.
+3. MSM AIDSVu 13+ age for rate and counts.

 Next meeting show traffic mxd and talk about.
 /Dropbox/GIS/Data/mxd/traffic_data_mxd_nys_esri.mxd